YazhiniTP/Stationary-Store/README.md

 1. ASP .Net application developed in .Net C# using MS Visual Studio
 2. EF framework and MVC API have been used
+3. MS SQL Server as Persistence layer
+4. WhiteSarUML for Modeling tool
-3. Crystal Reports for Reports
+5. Crystal Reports for Reports
-4. HTML, Bootstarp, CSS for Front-end
+6. HTML, Bootstarp, CSS for Front-end
-5. Android using Android Studio
+7. Android using Android Studio